Douma chemical attack: OPCW investigation

-On 17 January 2020, Bellingcat published a report in which it said it had found problems with the engineering assessment by the former OPCW inspector Ian Henderson.
+On 17 January 2020, Bellingcat published a report in which it said it had found problems with Henderson's engineering assessment.

-In February 2020, Fernando Arias, the Director-General of the OPCW, shared the findings of an independent investigation into possible breaches of confidentiality which was initiated after the unauthorised release of a document in May 2019.
+In February 2020, Fernando Arias, the Director-General of the OPCW, shared the findings of an independent investigation into possible breaches of confidentiality which was initiated after the leak.
 The investigation took place between July 2019 and February 2020.
 The investigators determined that two former OPCW officials, referred to as Inspector A and Inspector B, violated their obligations concerning the protection of confidential information related to the Douma investigation.
-According to the investigators, Inspector A was not a member of the fact-finding mission (FFM), played a minor supporting role in the Douma investigation, and did not have access to all information gathered by the FFM team – including witness interviews, laboratory results, and analyses by independent experts.
-After the July 2018 interim report on Douma, it took a further seven months for the FFM to further investigate the incident and conduct the bulk of its work, and Inspector A no longer had any supporting role regarding the FFM during this period.
+According to the investigators, Inspector A was not a member of the FFM, played a minor supporting role in the Douma investigation, and did not have access to all information gathered by the FFM team – including witness interviews, laboratory results, and analyses by independent experts.
+After the July 2018 interim report, it had taken a further seven months for the FFM to further investigate the incident and conduct the bulk of its work, and Inspector A no longer had any supporting role regarding the FFM during this period.
 According to the investigators, the assessment of Inspector A was an unofficial personal document created with incomplete information and without authorisation.
 Inspector B was a member of the FFM for the first time and travelled to Syria in April 2018.
 He never left the command post in Damascus because he had not completed the training necessary to deploy on-site.
 The majority of the FFM's work occurred after Inspector B separated with the OPCW at the end of August 2018.
 During a briefing in February 2020 to State Parties to the Chemical Weapons Convention, Fernando Arias said:

 Inspectors A and B are not whistle-blowers.
 They are individuals who could not accept that their views were not backed by evidence.
 When their views could not gain traction, they took matters into their own hands and breached their obligations to the Organisation.
 Their behaviour is even more egregious as they had manifestly incomplete information about the Douma investigation.
 Therefore, as could be expected, their conclusions are erroneous, uninformed, and wrong.